-Basically, most of the ways we use our TVs and movies at home are licensed in such as way that they assume that’s the way you’re going to use them when you buy the DVD/BR or purchase access the stream.
+Basically, most of the ways we use our TVs and movies at home are licensed in such a way that they assume that’s the way you’re going to use them when you buy the DVD/BR or purchase streaming access.
 That is, they are assuming a private, in-home use and all the limits that provides.

 When we talk about showing a move in the Catalyst, we have moved out of a private, in-home setting.
 This means that much of the licensing that content providers have done to make copyright permissions something invisible to individual users is not in play.
 Copyright law requires a license for “public performance.”
 The Catalyst may not seem like a public space, but it is open to people walking in and watching a film in a way that a home is not.